A quick step-by-step guide on creating your first ecommerce store

 Under pressure to boost sales, but without technical expertise from full-time IT staff, this sort of pivot can cause a lot of anxiety.
 In particular, about where to start.

 In this post, we’ll provide a quick list of steps you’ll need to take in order to create an eCommerce website on your own.
+With this guide, you will be able to get your first store up and running quicker than you think.

 12 Steps to Launch Your First eCommerce Website